Ouro

 """

-This utility is useful for converting the output of an LLM.
-You can instruct the LLM to output an Ouro-extended version of Markdown with a prompt like the following:
+This is especially useful for converting LLM output.
+You can ask the model to return Ouro extended markdown with a prompt like this:

 ```assetComponent